Table of contents

 You can use Samsung Pay in any shop that accepts contactless payments and updates and offers from businesses using Samsung Pay can even be browsed from the app.

-Transport for London (TFL) also supports the app for payments made on tubes, trains, buses and trams, and the following banks and card companies support the use of their cards:
+Transport authorities in most Australian states support the app for payments made on trains, buses and trams, and there are also a large number of banks and card companies that support the use of their cards for Samsung Pay.

 Which devices work with Samsung Pay?